Dengyuemed/dengyuemed.github.io/_posts/2026-03-31-pd1-pdl1-inhibitors-mechanism.md

 PD-1/PD-L1 inhibitors are monoclonal antibodies that block this inhibitory interaction.

+For example, clinically used PD-1 antibodies such as
+👉 <a href="https://dengyuemed.com/product/anniko-penpulimab-injection-pd-1/" target="_blank">Penpulimab (Anniko)</a>
+bind to the PD-1 receptor and prevent interaction with PD-L1, thereby restoring immune activity. :contentReference[oaicite:0]{index=0}

 ### Core actions:

-- Block PD-1 receptor signaling (e.g., nivolumab)
+- Block PD-1 receptor signaling
-- Prevent PD-L1 binding to T cells (e.g., atezolizumab)
+- Prevent PD-L1 binding to T cells

 ### Key effect: